MarkDickinson/shell_scripts/security-audit/README.md

 a range can be imbedded in a list as well as unique ports).
 To complicate even further 'dports' is used in iptables with a : range seperator and 'dport' in netfilter with a - range seperator.
 Complicated rules such as that are not handled in V0.17.
-Changes to handle those are being implemented into V0.18.
+Changes to handle some of that were implemented into V0.18 but it is still a work in progress.

+A future enhancement will also be to allow custom file rules to contain port ranges rather than specifying individual ports as some suppied firewalld rules open a range of ports for an application rather than a single port and it is a pain to have to code them all, which will be trival now due to the way I have implemented the include files :-).